srlinuxeurope/DCFPartnerHackathon/hackathon/activities/srlinux-b-gnmic/README.md

 * Set - Perform configuration management.
 * Subscribe - stream configuration and state data.

-**gNMIc** is an [open-source tool](https://gnmic.openconfig.net/) which is part of the openconfig group contributed by Nokia. gNMIc provides full support for Capabilities, Get, Set and Subscribe RPCs with collector capabilities.
+**gNMIc** is a gNMI CLI client that provides full support for Capabilities, Get, Set and Subscribe RPCs with collector capabilities. **gNMIc** is an [open-source tool](https://gnmic.openconfig.net/) which is part of the openconfig group contributed by Nokia.

 **Nokia SR Linux** supports the full set of gNMI RPCs and allows operators to leverage both configuration and streaming telemetry capabilities enabled by gNMI interface.